voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

         # Import the dataset!
         dataset = fo.Dataset.from_dir(dataset_dir, dataset_type, name=name)

+    You can also provide additional arguments to :meth:`Dataset.from_dir() <fiftyone.core.dataset.Dataset.from_dir>` to
+    customize the import behavior:

+        # Import a random subset of 10 samples from the dataset
+        dataset = fo.Dataset.from_dir(
+            dataset_dir, dataset_type, shuffle=True, max_samples=10
+        )

+    The additional arguments are passed directly to the |DatasetImporter| that performs the actual import.

   .. group-tab:: CLI

     You can import a dataset from disk into FiftyOne